AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/assets-assets.md

 <a id="opIdAssets_Delete Asset"></a>

-Delete the asset with a specified Id.
+Deletes the asset with a specified identifier.

 ### Request
 ```text